ybgskr12/Reforestation/README.md

-## Astronomers got tired watching the moon go around the earth for 24 hours.
-They decided to call it a day.
+## Why is the ocean always blue?
+Because the shore never waves back.